Visit our Posture Control page to find out more about how Zscaler can help support your DevSecOps initiatives.

 Managing Environmental Complexities

-Most enterprises rely on multiple public cloud providers and services.
+Most enterprises rely on multiple public clouds.
 Using only individual providers’ native security controls leads to limited visibility, security silos, inconsistent security, and fragmented reporting.
 Meanwhile, DevOps environments combine various platforms, coding languages, and open source components.
 Within these environments, credentials, tokens, and SSH keys are openly shared among apps, containers, and microservices.

 Security teams need granular controls to address complex environments without impacting performance.